How to Stop Living Paycheck to Paycheck

 8. Stay Disciplined and Review Progress

 Consistency is key to breaking the paycheck-to-paycheck cycle.
-Regularly assess your progress and adjust your strategies as needed.
+Regularly assess your progress and adjust your strategies as needed—but anchor your reviews to a small number of goals with timeframes, otherwise the “review” becomes vague guilt.

 • Set Financial Goals: Define short-term and long-term goals, such as saving for a holiday, buying a car, or investing in a property.